12-18 July 2020 is National Diabetes Week.

 - Preference fruit grown in a colder climate such as berries, cherries, apples, pears etc as these have a lower GI.
 Tropical fruits have a high GI rating and are quickly absorbed into the blood stream.

-All recipes in my cook books are suitable for people with both type 1 and type 2 diabetes.
+All recipes in my cookbooks are suitable for people with both type 1 and type 2 diabetes.
+They also contain a full nutritional panel so you can keep track of what you’re eating.